 Anemometeres Offer Wind Data at Your Fingertips

 WINDY™ Smartphone Anemometers consist of wind speed and direction sensors which wirelessly transmit real-time wind and temperature data to your smartphone or tablet.
-With our free WINDY™ App (Available for iOS and Android), you can read instant data of current, average and maximum wind speed, direction, temperature and view history graphs.
+With our free WINDY™ App (Available for iOS and Android), you get instant data in your hand showing current, average, and maximum wind speed, as well as direction, temperature and historical graphs.

 Why use anemometers?
 They are used at almost all weather stations, from the frigid Arctic to warm equatorial regions.
 Wind speed helps indicate a change in weather patterns, such as an approaching storm, which is important for pilots, engineers, and climatologists.